-From exotic lions to the domestic lynx: Salzburg Zoo captivates visitors, big and small, with its wealth of animal species.
+From exotic lions to the domestic capricorn: Salzburg Zoo captivates visitors, big and small, with its wealth of animal species.
 An ideal excursion destination in the south of Salzburg City.

 The unique zoo grounds of Hellbrunn